Liability Car Insurance Explained

 Use these tips to get the cheapest auto liability coverage:

 • Ask about discounts.
-Insurance companies offer a wide range of discounts that can you can combine to maximize savings.
+Insurance companies offer a wide range of discounts that you can combine to maximize savings.

 • Shop regularly.
 Auto policy rates vary by insurance company.
 Shopping at each renewal period is a good idea, so you always know if your insurer is the most affordable option.